kalpitac27/testrep/README.md

 # testrep
-it is to understand the working of github
+it is to understand the working of github.
+Its a markdown file in this repository